Last updated - February 24, 2020

 This feature deals with PayPal’s address verification.
 It is best to keep it unticked if you are just beginning to set up your store with WooCommerce.

-Payment Action allows you to choose whether you want to capture payments immediately or authorize.
+This setting allows you to choose whether you want to capture payments immediately or authorize.